 After selling Rysher Entertainment to Cox Communications in 1997, Samples embarked on a career as a producer/director.
 Since then, he has directed more than 70 episodes of prime-time television, and produced numerous films.

 U.S. television directing credits include episodes of “The Practice”, “Homicide: Life on the Street”, “Oz”, “The O.C.”, “Dawson’s Creek”, “Felicity”, “Judging Amy”, and “Reba”.
 Canadian series include “Republic of Doyle”, “Mr. D”, “The Listener”, “Mr. Young”, and “Package Deal”.
 In 2012, he directed comedy pilots for both CTV (“Satisfaction”) and CBC (“Dr. Bob” aka “The Khouris”).

 Samples’ additional feature producing credits include “Walking Tall” starring Dwayne Johnson (The Rock), “The Death & Life of Bobby Z” starring Lawrence Fishburne, Paul Walker and Olivia Wilde and “Election” with Reese Witherspoon and Matthew Broderick.
 Samples won the coveted Independent Spirit Award in 1999 for producing “Election”.

 Samples is a long-time member of The Directors Guild of America, The Writers Guild of America, The Academy of Motion Picture Arts and Sciences, The Academy of Television Arts and Sciences and The Directors Guild of Canada.

-He is the proud father of six incredible kids: Ryan, Sheridan, Gavin, Colin, Isabella and Riley; and grandfather to the world's most beautiful little genius: Huntleigh.
+He is the proud father of six incredible kids: Ryan, Sheridan, Gavin, Colin, Isabella and Riley; and grandfather to the world's two most beautiful little geniuses: Huntleigh and Hollyn.